-Dear reader,
+Dear reader.

-I am pleased to announce that NIBC is reporting a strong performance with a profit for the first half of 2021 of EUR 91 million (H1 2020: EUR 3 million).
+I am pleased to announce that NIBC is reporting a strong performance with a profit for the first half of 2021 of EUR 88 million (HT 2020: EUR 6 million).
 In these times of economic uncertainty, we were able to deliver upon our promises of being a dynamic, entrepreneurial banking partner to our clients.
 We continued to focus on re-inventing ourselves where we see the best growth opportunities for our corporate and consumer clients.
 We actively evaluate our asset classes, also taking into account our risk appetite, leading to continued rebalancing towards more granular asset classes.
 With our client and product diversification we have created a strong fundament that allows us to capture new business opportunities and selectively explore areas of growth and future profitability.

 Our strong capital and liquidity position allows us to support our clients in their growth ambitions and to simultaneously build our franchises in those niches where we can make a difference.
 Our label OIMIO expanded its business to a total exposure of more than EUR 100 million in smaller ticket real estate financing.
 Lot Hypotheken has celebrated its one-year anniversary and, with a steadily growing number of clients and total loans outstanding approaching EUR 1 billion, is well-positioned for further growth in the sustainable mortgage market.
-Beequip celebrated its fifth anniversary and again demonstrated strong growth.
-It is well-positioned to follow its international clients into Europe as an alternative financier for equipment leasing.

 In July we announced the acquisition of Finqus' EUR 1.5 billion mortgage loan portfolio.
 We look forward to welcoming Finqus' customers in the second half of the year.
 During the first half year, we organically grew our owner-occupied mortgage loan portfolio to EUR 9.2 billion (+2%) and our buy-to-let (BtL) portfolio to EUR 883 million (+3%).
 We also continued to expand our fee generating Originate-to-Manage (OTM) activities.
-Our OTM portfolio of mortgage loans grew by 15% to a total of EUR 8.7 billion with ample growth potential of a total mandate of more than EUR 12 billion per H1 2021.
+Our OTM portfolio of mortgage loans grew to a total of EUR 8.7 billion (+15%) with ample growth potential of a total mandate of more than EUR 12 billion per H1 2021.
 The OTM portfolio of corporate exposures grew to EUR 1.4 billion (+36%).
-The corporate loan book showed a limited decrease as re- and prepayments were almost offset by strong performance in Commercial Real Estate and Infrastructure.
+The Corporate loan book showed a limited decrease as re- and prepayments were almost offset by strong performance in Commercial Real Estate and Infrastructure.

-Costs are actively managed and well under control, even though we continue to invest in growth initiatives as well as in the IT environment of the Bank and fully absorb the again increased regulatory costs.
-All in all, this resulted in an improved cost/income ratio of 46% (HI 2020: 54%).
+Costs are actively managed and well under control, even though we keep our cost under control and also continue to invest in the IT environment of the Bank and fully absorb the again increased regulatory costs.
+All in all, this resulted in an improved cost/income ratio of 46% (HT 2020: 52%).

-We saw our credit loss expenses decrease to EUR 14 million (H1 2020: EUR 84 million), reflecting the impact of the positive economic developments.
+We saw our credit loss expenses decrease to EUR 12 million (H1 2020: EUR 79 million), reflecting the impact of the positive economic developments.
 To address the enduring uncertainties in the various portfolios, we have continued to apply a management overlay at the same level as year-end 2020.